-CoinJar allows UK and Australian residents to buy, sell, and store Bitcoin (BTC), Ethereum (ETH), Litecoin (LTC), Ripple (XRP), and more.
-Registration and verification is quick, taking just 10 minutes from start to finish for me.
+CoinJar allows UK and Australian residents to buy, sell, and store Bitcoin (BTC) and a growing number of other cryptocurrencies.
+Registration and verification are quick, taking just 10 minutes from start to finish for me.
 Once you’re in, CoinJar’s website and mobile app are simple and easy to use.

 This post has been sponsored by CoinJar, but I’ve produced this review myself and I have full editorial control of what is said (just like everything else on quickpenguin.net).

 What is CoinJar?
 How does it work?
 Can you trust this platform?

 In this CoinJar review, I’ll clear up all the questions you might have about it – including what countries can use it, supported cryptocurrencies, how its fees work, and more.

 - Registered with the FCA as a cryptoasset business.